opensource-observer/oso/docs/docs/getting-started/api-access.md

 ---
-title: Getting Started
+title: Get API Access
-sidebar_position: 1
+sidebar_position: 2
 ---

 Start here to learn about different ways of integrating OSO data into your workflow.